Kttra/MacroRunner/README.md

 **Version 1.0.5 (For older controllers)**
 ----------------------------------------------------------------------------------------------------------------------------
-Press R3 twice quickly to activate your macro.
+Press R3 twice to activate your macro.
 Repeat to deactivate.

 **Version 2.0.0 (For newer controllers)**
 ----------------------------------------------------------------------------------------------------------------------------